 The Healthy Expat Parent is a resource for families and parents in transition.
 Some of the common issues all parents face can be amplified when a family moves overseas or returns “home” only to find that they don’t fit in anymore

 Male trailing spouse writes about finding work as an EFM, and his search for the cookies.
 Yes, actual cookies.

-As of August 2019, living in Taipei, Taiwan and before that they lived in Washington, DC; Ulaanbaatar, Mongolia; Vienna, Austria; Sao Paulo, Brazil; and Toronto, Canada.
-Also a contributor to Unaccompanied Baggage.
+As of November, 2023 living in Surabaya, Indonesis, and before that they lived in Taipei, Taiwan, Washington, DC; Ulaanbaatar, Mongolia; Vienna, Austria; Sao Paulo, Brazil; and Toronto, Canada.
+Previously a contributor to the now defunct Unaccompanied Baggage.